WeersmaLabIBD/Response_to_vedolizumab_in_UC/README.md

 # Vedolizumab-Predict

-Repository of the code used in the LPMC v2 / CHANGE project
+Repository of the code used in the Vedolizumab-Predict project

-The steps for replicating the results of this study, are grouped in categories
+The steps for replicating the results of this study are grouped into categories

 # Contents